zenoss/twill/README.txt

    darcs get http://darcs.idyll.org/~t/projects/twill/

-To propose a change to the lead developer, after making the changes
+To propose a change to the lead developer, make the changes and then do a 'send':

 ::

    darcs record -am "explanation of change" darcs send -a

-To pull in changes made by the lead developer some time later
+To pull in changes made by the lead developer some time later:

 ::